OSCNWeb/oscn-news/_posts/2024-10-25-jnc-press-release.md

 ---
 The Judicial Nominating Commission (JNC) today announced the following individuals have applied for the position of Associate District Judge, Garfield County - District 4:

-1. Jenna Willene Brown Watonga
+1. Jenna Willene Brown, Watonga
-2. Hope Leslie Bryant Enid
+2. Hope Leslie Bryant, Enid
-3. Chad Nathan Davis Enid
+3. Chad Nathan Davis, Enid
-4. Blake Allen Gibson Enid
+4. Blake Allen Gibson, Enid
-5. Sean Karl Hill Enid
+5. Sean Karl Hill, Enid
-6. Justin Louis Lamunyon Waukomis
+6. Justin Louis Lamunyon, Waukomis

 With assistance from the Oklahoma State Bureau of Investigations, the JNC will immediately commence background reviews on these candidates, and interviews will be scheduled as soon as practicable at the conclusion of these background reviews.